Ina, Saitama

 Ina (伊奈町, Ina-machi) is a town in Saitama Prefecture, Japan.
-As of 1 March 2021, the town had an estimated population of 44,928 in 18,907 households and a population density of 3000 persons per km².
+As of 1 March 2021, the town had an estimated population of 44,928 in 18,907 households and a population density of 3000 persons per km^{2}.
 The total area of the town is 30.03 sqkm.

 Geography

 Located in central-east Saitama Prefecture, Ina is in the flatlands of the Kantō plains.The Ayase River runs along the eastern border, and the Haraichi Numa River runs along the western border.
 About 60% of the town area is located on the Omiya plateau, and the rest is the alluvial plain.
 The highest point in the town area is 19 meters above sea level.